hackupc/guides-page/_pages/guide/judge.md

 description: Judging at HackUPC
 ---

-First of all, in the name of the HackUPC team, we’d like to thank you all for wanting to be a judge.
+First of all, on behalf of the HackUPC team, we’d like to thank you all for wanting to be a judge.
 Your decision will be crucial to be able to determine, fairly, whose projects should be the finalists or awarded.

 ---